What is dental erosion?

 - be sensitive to hot, cold, sugary and acidic substances

-Tooth enamel dissolves progressively, exposing the softer, butter-coloured dentine under the surface.
+Tooth enamel dissolves progressively, exposing the softer, butter-coloured layer under the surface.

 Dental erosion increases the risk of tooth decay and other problems.

 There are 2 main causes of dental erosion — external and internal.

 These include diet, medicines and exposure to acids in your environment.

 Food and drinks that can cause dental erosion: